ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 ### 5.B.
-Save a student view of the list of assigned content
+Save a student view of the "Homework Sets" page

 #### 5.B.i.
 Make a fake student in Webwork